IGITUGraz/L2L/doc/intro.rst

 .. _individuals:

 *Individual*:
-  An Individual refers to an instance of parameters of the optimizee.
+  An Individual refers to an instance of hyper-parameters used in the  `Optimizee`.
 This means that the `Optimizer` tests multiple individuals of an optimizee to perform an optimization.
 This terminology is borrowed from evolutionary algorithms.

 .. _generation: